lovelak-pro/PySpam/README.md

 - Simple and clean user interface.
 - Force stop anytime by pressing the `ESC` key.

-## What's New

-- UI improved
-- Fixed some bugs 🐞

 ## How It Works

 1. Enter the message you want to spam.